 N-Acetyl Cysteine (NAC) Has Potential

 Another agent with an even longer track record in psychiatric clinical trials is N-Acetyl Cysteine (NAC).
 This naturally occurring compound is often sold as a nutritional supplement.
 However, it is also marketed as a drug (Mucomyst) for a number of uses, including treatment of Tylenol overdose.
 NAC is a potent antioxidant and it modulates glutamate transmission through multiple mechanisms (as does minocycline).
 NAC has been studied in clinical trials for virtually all major psychiatric disorders, including autism, but not Fragile X. While some studies have shown efficacy, others have not, which is quite typical in psychiatric research.
 However, a review of the clinical trials literature reveals a pattern: trials of NAC alone or added to random medication regimens tend to show little effect; trials of NAC in a pre-set combination with a standard drug often show enhanced effects when compared to the standard drug alone.
-Here is an excellent review of the subject.
+An excellent review of the subject was published on PubMed: Clinical trials of N-acetylcysteine in psychiatry and neurology: A systematic review.

 One might conclude that the effect of NAC as monotherapy is modest, but as part of a combination it appears to boost the effect of many other drugs, especially antidepressants and antipsychotics.
 Several groups in Iran (certainly far outside the mainstream of psychiatric research!) have studied combinations such as fluvoxamine/minocycline, fluvoxamine/NAC, and risperidone/NAC, with strong positive results in placebo-controlled trials.
 While there is clearly a need for more studies of well-defined combinations, early results suggest that powerful combinatorial effects are possible with these available drugs.